cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 {{% image src="/integrations/integration_builder/how_to_guides/http/39-recipe-run-pending-fix.png" alt="Recipe run pending fix" %}}

-When you select the trigger, the actions, or the IF condition, you can see additional debug information.
+When you select the trigger, the actions, or the IF condition, you can see additional debug information for the selected step.
 For example, the recipe has run, it looked up the pentest finding, but the pentest finding status was `need_fix` (which corresponds to "Pending Fix" in the UI).
 Therefore, the condition evaluated to false, and the HTTP action did not run.
-This is the expected behavior.
+All is looking correct; this is the expected behavior.

 {{% image src="/integrations/integration_builder/how_to_guides/http/40-recipe-run-log-pending-fix.png" alt="Recipe run log pending fix" %}}